sigcsets/sigcse2020/attendees/session-chair.md

 Session chairs should complete the following tasks:

-* At the speaker breakfast, introduce yourself and confirm the following:
+* Before the session, connect with the presenters and ensure that you know:
    * pronunciation of speaker name(s)
    * speaker's affiliation(s)
    * speaker's title(s)